You have professional experience in tinnitus: Can you take part and how will you benefit?

 - are currently employed by a company that develops, manufactures or sells product(s) that may be used for alleviating tinnitus, with specific focus on either sound, psychological or drug-based treatments.

-- are currently employed by an organisation that funds tinnitus research.
+- are currently employed by an organisation that has funded tinnitus research projects specifically addressing sound, psychological or drug-based treatments in the last 3 years.

 - have experience of reviewing funding applications for tinnitus research on sound, psychological or drug-based treatments in the last 3 years.